peat-platform/mongrel2/static/markdown/OPENi_Cloudlet_SDK_Tutorial.md

 ####Login as User
-When a user logs into OPENi they create a Session token that can then be used by a client to authenticate itself and communicate with OPENi on the users behalf.
+When a user logs into PEAT they create a Session token that can then be used by a client to authenticate itself and communicate with PEAT on the users behalf.

 **N.B.** This request returns a Session token.
 ~~~java